Driving Under the Influence

 There will also be financial consequences because you will be required to have an ignition interlock, impoundment or immobilization, and missed days of work each of which will cost you money.Contact The Law Office of Roger P. Foley, P.A.

 Anyone arrested and charged with driving under the influence should call our law offices.
 Roger Foley is a member of the National College of DUI Defense and has taken classes at the college’s conferences at Harvard Law School.
 He has experience in dealing with DUI cases and can represent you.
-He has successfully represented clients in DUI cases.
+He has successfully represented clients in West Palm Beach in DUI cases.

-Call our law offices to schedule a free consultation.
+Call our law offices to schedule a free initial consultation.
 We need to hear your story of what happened.
 From your information, we will develop a defense strategy to defend you.
 We can take depositions of the officers and request evidence from the prosecutor.
 We will look at that evidence and inform you of your options on how to proceed.
 We can take the case to trial or resolve it with a plea deal.
 In either situation, we will aggressively strive to get you the best solution to your case.
 Call today so we can get to work helping you.